 General inclusionary criteria for all subjects are that they be high school educated and medically healthy subjects aged 18-40.
 Due to difficulties in interpreting cognitive studies in subjects with English as a second language, only native-English speakers will be asked to participate in these studies.
 Participants will be selected in an unbiased fashion with respect to race and equal numbers of male and female participants will be recruited.
 Every effort will be made to insure that the subject population conforms to the NIH policy on Gender and Minority Inclusion in Research Study populations.
-Subjects will also be excluded if they have any known neurological disease such as dementia, seizures or head trauma; or known psychiatric disease such as depression or psychosis; or known systemic disease such as cancer, cardiovascular or inflammatory disease which could influence cognitive functioning.
+Subjects will also be excluded if they have other known neurological disease such as dementia, seizures or head trauma; or known psychiatric disease such as depression or psychosis; or known systemic disease such as cancer, cardiovascular or inflammatory disease which could influence cognitive functioning.
 Subjects will be excluded if they have any type of motor or visual disturbance which precludes them from performing the cognitive tasks.
-We will also exclude individuals currently using psychoactive drugs (aside from moderate caffeine, alcohol, or nicotine), including prescription medications, and individuals with a history of any substance use disorder.
+We will also exclude individuals currently using psychoactive drugs (aside from moderate caffeine, alcohol, or nicotine), including prescription medications, or individuals meeting DSM-IV alcohol dependence criteria as assessed by semi-structured interview based on the DSM-IV Criteria for Substance Use Disorders (DCSUD) worksheet.
+Additionally, administration of the Alcohol Use Disorders Identification Test (AUDIT) will determine whether subjects are classified as heavy, possible problem drinkers (AUDIT consumption score $\geq$ 6) or light/moderate drinkers (AUDIT consumption score < 6).
+Those indicating that they never drink alcohol (nondrinkers) will be excluded from the study.

-Neuroimaging Exclusion Criteria Additionally, participants will be excluded from our proposed studies if they have any contraindications to MRI, including electrically, magnetically or mechanically activated implants (such as cardiac pacemakers), intracerebral vascular clips (surgically implanted metal clips in any blood vessels within the brain), other non-removable body metal, tattoos, or if they are pregnant or claustrophobic.
+Neuroimaging Exclusion criteria Additionally, participants will be excluded from the fMRI study if they have any contraindications to MRI, including electrically, magnetically or mechanically activated implants (such as cardiac pacemakers), intracerebral vascular clips (surgically implanted metal clips in any blood vessels within the brain), other non-removable body metal, tattoos, or if they are pregnant or claustrophobic.
 Participants will also be excluded from MRI testing if they are left-handed, as previous research has shown that handedness may impact the localization of brain activity.
 All pregnant women will be excluded from participating.

 Screening Procedures People who show initial interest in a study are contacted via phone or e-mail with a questionnaire containing items related to psychiatric and neurological health, medications, use of psychoactive substances, and the presence of contra-indicators for MR research such as metal in the body.
-Evidence of neurological or psychiatric illness, or current use of psychoactive medications or other chemicals (excluding moderate caffeine, alcohol or nicotine), or meeting DSM-IV criteria for any substance use disorder (based on semi-structured interview) will result in non-inclusion in the study.
-In addition, the presence of contra-indicators for MR research (such as metal in the body or pregnancy) will result in non-inclusion in the study.
+Evidence of neurological or psychiatric illness (including alcohol dependence), or current use of psychoactive medications or other chemicals (excluding moderate caffeine, alcohol or nicotine) will result in non-inclusion in the study.
+Additionally, individuals indicating that they never drink alcohol or the presence of contra-indicators for MR research (such as metal in the body or pregnancy) will result in non-inclusion in the study.
 After reading and signing an informed consent form, subjects are given a rapid urine test to screen for psychoactive drugs and a breathalyzer test to screen for alcohol use.
 Results of these screening tests are not written down, but positive results will exclude participants from further participation.
 Female participants are also provided with a urine early pregnancy test at that time.